jraab/tutorials/rna_seq_pipeline.md

 In these commands, `zmore` allows you to look inside a text file that has been compressed with `gzip`.
 If the file is not compressed, you can just use `more`.
 Both `zmore` and `more` show you data one page at a time. `rna_seq_wt.fastq.gz` could have close to a billion lines in it and we don't (and can't) look at them all.
 We use `zmore` and `more` to look at the first few pages.
 After the first page of alignments is shown, you can hit the spacebar to see the second page of alignments.
 Hit the spacebar again and you'll see the third page of alignments, etc.

-If you see “N” at the start or ends of alignments, you can trim them off with trimmomatic.
+If you see "N" at the start or ends of alignments, you can trim them off with trimmomatic.

 Note: before we get started with the actual analysis (running programs to determine the quality of the reads, aligning, counting and making UCSC tracks, etc.), let me say that there are three ways to get work done on Kure.
 Each way has different pros and cons, and, ultimately, it makes sense to know them all.
 All three methods are covered in this tutorial, but not all at once (I don't give you three ways to get each step done).

 **STEP 6: (OPTIONAL - But read this section anyway.)
 Run FASTQC to asses the overall quality of the run.** Why optional?
 The information this generates is really only useful to help figure out what happened when things went wrong in a super bad away.
-If things went “sort of wrong” (i.e. you didn’t get a ton of reads, or a lot of your reads map to repetitive sequences), you’re still going to align what you got reads and try to squeeze everything you can out of it.
+If things went "sort of wrong" (i.e. you didn't get a ton of reads, or a lot of your reads map to repetitive sequences), you're still going to align what you got reads and try to squeeze everything you can out of it.
 Rarely has information generated by FASTQC caused me to change course or take a different plan.

 First load the module (you only have to do this once after you login):